• Skip to primary navigation

 It doesn’t seem good to cancel a job interview.
 However, if you’re certain you don’t want the position, making a sound career decision and not wasting anyone else’s time isn’t inherently unprofessional.
 Of course, there are more professional methods to cancel an interview.

-While canceling a job interview may be inconvenient, weeding oneself out of the recruitment process can save you and your prospective employer a lot of time.
+While cancelling a job interview may be inconvenient, weeding oneself out of the recruitment process can save you and your prospective employer a lot of time.

 When Shouldn’t I Cancel an Interview?